stefanochang/In-Memory-Spatial-DB/README.md

 # In-Memory-Spatial-DB

 ## Introduction
-The following application is designed by 5 separate teams as part of the group project for CSE 591, Advances in Database class.
+This is a fully functional prototype of a database system that resides entirely in-memory, optimized specifically for efficient storage, management and processing of geo-spatial data.
+The application was designed and implemented by five separate teams as part of the group project for CSE 591: Advanced Database Systems class.
 Each team is responsible for four different modules and integration.
-The 5 modules of the designed database are:
+The five modules of the designed database system are:
 ```bashp
 Data Storage
 Query Processing